-12-Volt Circuit Breakers & Fuses
+12-Volt Circuit Breakers

-All 12-volt circuits and equipment in the coach area of the motor home are protected by a circuit breaker panel or fuse panel.
+All 12-volt circuits and equipment in the coach area of the motor home are protected by a circuit breaker panel.
+(See also pages 6-2 & 10-5)

-When a circuit is overloaded or a short develops in any part of the system, a fuse or breaker will shut down that circuit.
-If this happens, turn off all affected lights or appliances and reset the breaker or replace the fuse.
+When a circuit is overloaded or a short develops in any part of the system, a breaker will shut down that circuit.
+If this happens, turn off all affected lights or appliances and reset the breaker.